2060-io/webrtc-server/README.md

 Should the start.sh script fail to detect the container's IP address, you may modify the Dockerfile by replacing CMD ["sh", "/service/start.sh"] with CMD ["node", "/service/server.js"].
 Subsequently, manually set the MEDIASOUP_ANNOUNCED_IP variable.

-You are required to generate the certificates private-key.pem and public-certificate.pem and store them in a directory accessible to the application.
-While the default directory is certificates, you have the flexibility to specify an alternative directory name by configuring the HTTPS_CERTIFICATES_PATH environment variable.
+You are required to generate a certificate and place both its public and private part in PEM format in a directory reachable by the application.
+The full path must be set on `HTTPS_CERT_FULLCHAIN` and `HTTPS_CERT_PRIVKEY` environment variable respectively.

-Certificates can be created using OpenSSL with the execution of the following commands:
+Certificate can be created using OpenSSL with the execution of the following commands:

 ```bash
 openssl genpkey -algorithm RSA -out privkey.pem